Simple Shrimp Salad is delicious and takes about 10 minutes to put together. No cooking involved. It’s South Beach Phase 1 compliant, too.

 You love cold shrimp with cocktail sauce, right?
 Me too.
 For this Simple Shrimp Salad, I buy frozen shrimp, 40-70 count per bag, without tails.
 (Skip the cocktail sauce.)
 Then all I have to do is take out the number of shrimp I want to serve per person—in this case, 10 per person, 20 for the recipe—rinse and thaw them, and serve over the top of a nice green salad.

 What You Need

 You will need some cooked shrimp, lettuces, raw vegetables and a low-fat, low-sugar salad dressing.
 For tools, I use a knife, cutting board, and salad spinner.
-Then I serve my salad on beautiful dinnerware.
+Then I serve my salad on beautiful dinnerware made by Quail Run Pottery.
 I think everyone should own dinnerware they love.

 Simple Shrimp Salad Recipe

 - 20 medium cooked shrimp (without tails)